 - Dimmed: after a short period without touch, the screen dims to save power while staying readable.

-- Deep sleep (optional): if you enable it, after the screen has been off for a while the watch drops into a deeper low-power state that also turns off the wireless radio.
-This saves the most battery but means the link has to re-establish when you wake the watch.
+- Deep sleep (optional): if you enable it, after the screen has been off for a while the watch drops into a deeper low-power state.
+This saves the most battery.
+It only applies on battery: a plugged-in watch does not enter deep sleep.

-You wake the watch from any of these states by raising your wrist, tapping the screen, or connecting it to a charger.
+You wake the watch by raising your wrist (when Tilt to Wake is on), tapping the screen, or pressing the side button.
+Connecting it to a charger also wakes it.

 When you are on the watch face rather than actively monitoring, the BassWatch tells the base station to stop sending heavy audio analysis (FFT, oscilloscope, waterfall).
 This keeps both the wireless link and the battery light.
 Analysis resumes the moment you open one of those views.